 Potassium is an essential element for a healthy and balanced body.
 It’s one of the electrolytes responsible for controlling blood pressure and ensuring the removal of excess liquids.

-Potassium is found in certain fruits, especially kiwi, melon, oranges, and bananas.
+You can find potassium in certain fruits, especially kiwi, melon, oranges, and bananas.
 It’s also present in vegetables like artichokes, cabbage, beets, potatoes, and avocados.

-Eat foods with magnesium
+Eat magnesium-rich foods

 Magnesium also helps remove excess fluids from the body, regulates insulin levels, and prevents heart problems.
 Magnesium helps deliver calcium for bone health, reduces migraines, and can lower the risk of type II diabetes.